Elan Valley Reservoirs: Construction

-In 1892, the British government passed the Birmingham Corporation Water Act allowing the council to effect compulsory purchase of the total water catchment area of the Elan and Claerwen valleys (approximately 180 km2.
-The Act also gave Birmingham the powers to move more than 100 people living in the Elan Valley.
+In 1892, Parliament passed the Birmingham Corporation Water Act allowing the Corporation to effect compulsory purchase of the total water catchment area of the Elan and Claerwen valleys (approximately 180 km2.
+The Act also gave Birmingham Corporation powers to move more than 100 people living in the Elan Valley.
 All the buildings were demolished; these included three manor houses (two of which had links with the English Romantic poet Percy Bysshe Shelley in 1812), 18 farms, a school and a church (which was replaced with Nantgwyllt Church).
 Only landowners were given compensation.

 Work began to construct the reservoirs the following year in 1893.
 Construction was overseen by James Mansergh, on behalf of the City of Birmingham's Water Department.
 Due to the height above sea level of the Elan Valley, water would be fed to Birmingham along a 116 km pipeline that employed a gravity feed with a gradient of 1 in 2,300.
 The schedule for the project was to build the four lower Elan Valley dams first.
-The Claerwen would then be built later (work was expected to begin 1939 but was delayed by the Second World War; it was completed in 1952).
+The Claerwen would then be built later (work was expected to begin in 1939 but was delayed by the Second World War; it was completed in 1952).